Body corporate spending

 - the 2 quotes must be included with the notice of meeting.

 There is no restriction on the amount that can be spent with the appropriate approvals.
-The motion to approve the spending must be listed as a motion with alternatives.
+The motion to approve the spending must be listed as a group of same-issue motions.

 Read more on submitting motions.